| CERTIFIED FINANCIAL BEHAVIOR SPECIALIST® (FBS®)

-- 20 Hours of CEUs in approved courses related to financial planning, financial behavior, or a related field every 2 years, either through the Financial Psychology Institute® or other approved providers.
+- Once certified, a commitment to receive 20 hours of CEUs in approved courses related to financial planning, financial behavior, or a related field every 2 years, either through the Financial Psychology Institute® or other approved providers.

-- Two letters of recommendation from professionals familiar with financial psychology or financial therapy, and who are also familiar with your work.
+- Two letters of recommendation from professionals familiar with your work and ideally who are familiar with financial psychology or financial therapy.

 In terms of the second requirement, here is the list of graduate level courses that need to be completed to fulfill that item: